hilalturkaslan/Software-/README.md

-Software web application for do that is ai sample case study
+Software web application for do it that is ai sample case study